Skip to main content

 Custom models

-Besides custom tables for built-in WordPress posts, terms and users, the plugin allows you to create custom models, which mimic the WordPress posts, but store the data completely in custom tables.
+Besides custom tables for built-in WordPress posts, terms, and users, the plugin allows you to create custom models, that mimic the WordPress posts, but store the data completely in custom tables.
 So you don't need to connect to posts, terms, or users anymore.
-And the data is stored only in one table, which is more efficient.
+The data is stored only in one table, which is more efficient.

 Pros: